Chicago Bears Have Plenty Of Options For Day Two Of NFL Draft

 — Ian Rapoport (@RapSheet) April 27, 2018

 Defensive end Harold Landry is also available.
-His Landry’s fit in the Chicago Bears’ base 3-4 defense is ideal.
+His fit in the Chicago Bears’ base 3-4 defense is ideal.
 The speedy edge rusher would have a seamless transition to outside linebacker.

 Given the amount of talent still on the board as the second round begins, trading down is something else that the Chicago Bears may consider.
 Getting an extra pick for day two would greatly benefit the Bears.
-Even if the Bears stood pat, much like the first round, options a plenty awaits.
+Even if the Bears stood pat, much like the first round, plenty of options await.